Elliesaur/Detox/README.md

 If a regular expression has a match on the message then the message is deleted and no warning or log is sent to the tox channel or user.

-The profanity filter is run against the message after the blacklist check is complete.
+The profanity filter is not run against the message if a match from the blacklist checker is found.

 It is important to note that exempt channels and exempt roles are still considered by the blacklist checker so if someone has a role that is exempt they are also exempt from triggering the blacklist checker.